-Deposits in escrow pertain to the proceeds from the sale of the Group's projects that have only been granted temporary License to Sell (LTS) as of reporting date.
+Deposits in escrow pertain to the proceeds from the sale of the Company's projects that have only been granted temporary License to Sell (LTS) as of reporting date.
 These proceeds are deposited in a local bank and earn interest at prevailing bank deposit rates.
-"Deposits in escrow" account is not presented as part of cash but rather as part of other current assets.
-It is restricted as to use but is subject for release upon the grant of permanent LTS.
+Deposit in Escrow account is not presented as part of cash but rather as part of other current assets.
+It is restricted as to use but it is subject to release upon the grant of permanent LTS.